 Types of Filtration:

-Filtration offers high efficiency and the ability to handle a range of particle sizes.
+Advantages and Disadvantages: Filtration offers high efficiency and the ability to handle a range of particle sizes.
 However, it can require significant maintenance and replacement of filter media, especially in applications with high solid loads.
+The physical properties of the fluid, such as density and viscosity, can significantly impact filtration efficiency.
 The choice of liquid-solid separation equipment is crucial for achieving optimal filtration performance and ensuring effective separation of solid from liquid.

 Sedimentation

-Sedimentation relies on gravity to separate solids from liquids.
+Description: Sedimentation relies on gravity to separate solids from liquids.
+Sedimentation is often used to separate solids from a solution, allowing for the recovery of clarified liquid.
 As the mixture settles, the heavier solids sink to the bottom, allowing the clarified liquid to be removed from the top.

 Types of Sedimentation: